RGPosadas/Mull/README.md

 3. Install pre-commit: https://pre-commit.com/
    - `pip install pre-commit`
    - `pre-commit install` (Run in the root dir. of the project)
+4. Add the database configuration file.
+   - Add ormconfig.js in `apps/mull-api/src`.
+File is available in Bug Bytes docs and resources slack channel.

 # Running The Application